brandiw/web-chess/readme.md

 - The game should detect when a king piece is in check
 - If a king is in check, getting out of check is prioritized over all other moves
 - The game should detect a checkmate
+- After 50 moves, any player may request a draw on their turn

 ### Movements